spring-projects/spring-data-examples/multi-store/README.md

 … DEBUG … - Spring Data MongoDB - Registering repository: orderRepository - Interface: example.springdata.multistore.shop.OrderRepository - Factory: org.springframework.data.mongodb.repository.support.MongoRepositoryFactoryBean
 ```

 As you can see, Spring Data detects the fact that the application runs on multiple Spring Data modules.
-This triggers the strict configuration mode in which only repository interfaces will be detected that can be uniquely can be assigned to the module currently scanning.
-By default this is assignment is detected by inspecting the managed domain type for store specific annotations (e.g. `@Entity` for JPA or `@Document` for MongoDB).
+This triggers the strict configuration mode in which only repository interfaces will be detected that can be uniquely assigned to the module currently scanned.
+By default this assignment is detected by inspecting the managed domain type for store specific annotations (e.g. `@Entity` for JPA or `@Document` for MongoDB).